bcosca/fatfree/readme.md

 So let's get back to coding.
 You can declare a page obsolete and redirect your visitors to another site:-

-    $f3->route('GET /obsoletepage',
+    $f3->route('GET|HEAD /obsoletepage',
         function() use($f3) {
             $f3->reroute('/newpage');
         }
     );

-If someone tries to access the URL `http://www.example.com/obsoletepage`, the framework redirects the user to the URL: `http://www.example.com/newpage` as shown in the above example.
+If someone tries to access the URL `http://www.example.com/obsoletepage` using either HTTP GET or HEAD request, the framework redirects the user to the URL: `http://www.example.com/newpage` as shown in the above example.
 You can also redirect the user to another site, like `$f3->reroute('http://www.anotherexample.org/');`.

 Rerouting can be particularly useful when you need to do some maintenance work on your site.
 You can have a route handler that informs your visitors that your site is offline for a short period.